 ATTENDANCE POLICY: Daily attendance will be taken.
 Students are expected to arrive at class on time and have prepared the homework.
-Each student is allowed three unexcused absences.
-After that, there will be a 5 point deduction from your class attendance grade each time you are late to class, arrive unprepared, or are absent.
+Each student is allowed two unexcused absences.
+After that, there will be a five point deduction from your final grade each time you are late to class, leave early, arrive unprepared, or are absent.